Ann Swanson

 Five years ago, I happened to sit by Senator James Ruchti at a Pocatello Chamber of Commerce Meeting.
 It was a legislative update after the session was over.
 I was impressed that he was writing notes to himself as the other legislators spoke.
 I thought he might be preparing critical remarks, but I realized he was noting what the others said, so he didn’t repeat them.
 He wanted to offer his own input.

 A year later, I volunteered with Hayden Paulsen’s City Council Campaign.
-I learned how to knock on doors and talk to people about what is important to them.
+I learned how to knock on doors and talk to people about what was important to them.
 I saw how dedicated Hayden was to his core beliefs about how to best serve Pocatello.
-I was inspired when his dedication to community conversations and thoughtful ideas won his election in 2023.
+I was inspired that his dedication to community conversations and thoughtful ideas won his election in 2023.

 Since then I have helped with several other local campaigns.
 I am grateful for the education I have had about the election process.
 In preparation for running, I have attended City Council meetings, served on the Chamber Legislative Committee, organized the annual Richard Stallings Banquet and remain connected to Pocatello through my work at the Small Business Development Center and volunteering as a Pocatello TrailBlazer with the Chamber.
 I am ready to listen and discuss ideas with voters.
 I hope to serve the community in a way that makes my mentors proud.